-Highly compensated employees are generally defined as individuals with more than 5% ownership, family members of a more than 5% owner (spouse, parents, children or grandparents) or employees earning more than a specified income in the previous calendar year.
-For the preceding year, received compensation from the business of more than $125,000 if the preceding year is 2019 and $130,000 if the preceding year was 2020 would be considered to be a highly compensated employee in 2023.
+Highly compensated employees are generally defined as individuals with more than 5% ownership, family members of a more than 5% owner (spouse, parents, children or grandparents) or employees earning more than $130,000 in the previous calendar year.
+For example if an employee received $130,000 of compensation in 2020, they would be considered to be a highly compensated employee in 2023.
 If an employee received $150.000 of compensation in 2023, they would be considered to be a highly compensated employee in 2024.

 A Safe Harbor 401k can be beneficial for small business owners who want to max out the salary deferral contributions (2023 limit is $22,500 and $30,000 if age 50 or older), but anticipate the 401k plan will have problems with non-discrimination testing.
 The safe harbor 401k plan allows owners and highly compensated employees to make the maximum salary deferral contributions to a 401k even if the other employees want to make limited or no contributions to the 401k.

 With a Safe Harbor 401k, the business must make contributions to the business owner, to highly compensated employees and to non-highly compensated employees according to one of the following 3 formulas:

 - Basic - Match 100% of the first 3% of compensation, plus 50% of the next 2% of compensation.

 - Enhanced - Match 100% on the first 4% of compensation.

 - Non-Elective - Contribute 3% of compensation to all eligible employees.